cazlo/dev-machine-bootstrapper/README.md

 # dev-machine-bootstrapper
-helping setting up new dev environments one shell at a time
+setting up new dev environments one shell at a time

 ## First Things First